 Show help message

-# Install for all detected IDEs (recommended)zenable install# Install for a specific IDE using unified command (recommended)zenable install cursorzenable install claude-code# Install Zenable for all detected IDEs, globallyzenable install --global# Preview what would be done without installingzenable install --dry-run# Advanced: Install only MCP (without hooks) for all detected IDEszenable install mcp# Advanced: Install only MCP for a specific IDEzenable install mcp cursor# Advanced: Install only hookszenable install hookzenable install hook claude-codezenable install hook cursor
+# Install globally for all detected IDEs (recommended)zenable install# Install for a specific IDE using unified command (recommended)zenable install cursorzenable install claude-code# Install in the current project onlyzenable install --project# Preview what would be done without installingzenable install --dry-run# Advanced: Install only MCP (without hooks) for all detected IDEszenable install mcp# Advanced: Install only MCP for a specific IDEzenable install mcp cursor# Advanced: Install only hookszenable install hookzenable install hook claude-codezenable install hook cursor

 Check the provided files against your conformance tests.